 Want to spend some time outdoors?

-There are many places in and around Oxford that offer amazing recreational opportunities.
+There are many places in and around Oxford that offer excellent recreational opportunities.

-Nestled amid the icon pine forests of Northern Mississippi is Holly Springs National Forest, a popular outdoor stop.
+Nestled amid the iconic pine forests of Northern Mississippi is Holly Springs National Forest, a popular outdoor stop.

 If you like hiking or camping, this could be the perfect site.